-Home → ServicePoint → Printer Friendly Version
+Home → Data Entry → Printer Friendly Version

 To understand why the Bed and Unit Utilization Report is important, it is important to know about the Annual Homelessness Assessment Report (AHAR, aka the LSA), which is a report that HUD submits to Congress every year.
 All data that we upload to the AHAR comes from your HMIS data.
 HUD expects the data to fall within boundaries they consider reasonable.
 Any data that does not fit within their specifications causes an error and requires either a change to the data or an explanation.
 An area that typically causes great difficulties is HUD's expectation of Bed Utilization rates fall between 65% and 105%.
 Your Bed Utilization Rate gives an idea of how full your program is on a given night.